anand-singh/etl-service/README.md

   - SequenceServiceSpec - Unit tests of sequence validation and operations on both aggregation and transformation

 ### Logging & Monitoring - Request/Response
 * All requests are tracked by a http header called `Request-Id`.
-This implementation manlly done for the tracking and monitoring purpose.
+This implementation mainly done for the tracking and monitoring purpose.
 Also a logger enabled for each request and response to track the details.
-* System generates an unique `responseId` to track the incomming `requestId` and both are returns with the response header.
+* System generates an unique `responseId` to track the incoming `requestId` and both are returns with the response header.
 * Info and Error logging has been implemented as and when it’s needed.
-* A well decriptive response header available for each request which contains information about the process state.
+* A well descriptive response header available for each request which contains information about the process state.
 ```
 {
     "header": {